Zhichen6/zhichen6.github.io/_pages/about.md

 # 🔬 Research

-SBU AI Mobility lab focuses on innovating next-generation modeling and computational tools for mobility and logistics systems, with a emphasis on connectivity, electrification, and automation.
+SBU Mobility lab focuses on innovating next-generation modeling and computational tools for mobility and logistics systems, with a emphasis on connectivity, electrification, and automation.
 Our core research directions include, but are not limited to:

-### *1. AI-Enabled Modeling and Optimization of Transportation Networks*
+### *1. Data-driven Modeling and Optimization of Transportation Networks*

 By 2035, nearly half of all new vehicles in the United States will be connected, generating unprecedented volumes of mobility data.
-We are developing an AI-enabled inverse learning framework that leverages advances in machine learning and corwdsourced mobility data to transform the foundational paradigm of transportation network equilibrium modeling — a pillar of transportation system planning and management for over seventy years.
+We are developing an inverse learning framework that leverages advances in corwdsourced mobility data to transform the foundational paradigm of transportation network equilibrium modeling — a pillar of transportation system planning and management for over seventy years.

 ### *2. Economic Modeling and Regulation in Multimodal Transportation and the Sharing Economy*